Corruption in Mauritius: Grand Baie Rs 48 Million windfall profit for Minister Soodhun's family

-In 2016, Umeir Soodhun, the son of then Vice Prime Minister Showkutally Soodhun, made a profit of Rs 48 Million by selling his shares in a private company which only a few months earlier had been granted a 60-year lease on 1931 square metres of State-owned prime real estate (Pas Géométriques) along the beach of Grand Baie.
+In 2016, Umeir Soodhun, the son of then Vice Prime Minister Showkutally Soodhun, made a profit of Rs 48 Million by selling his shares in a private company, which only a few months earlier had been granted a 60-year lease on 1931 square metres of State-owned prime real estate (Pas Géométriques) along the beach of Grand Baie.
 Although the original lease between the Government of Mauritius and Soodhun's company (Société Mohamad Umeeir Ibne Showkut) was not transferable to another party, Umeir Soodhun sold all his shares to transfer ownership of the 60-year lease to four Chinese foreign nationals.
 Soodhun even managed to overcome legal restrictions which apply to foreign ownership of Mauritian land by obtaining Sir Anerood Jugnauth's special authorisation.
 Indeed, the Non-Citizens Property Restriction Act prevents foreign nationals from acquiring, holding, alienating or purchasing real estate without a special certificate issued by the Prime Minister's Office.
 However, by 9 November 2016, Jugnauth had already issued a special certificate which authorised the sale of all of Soodhun's company's shares to Chinese nationals Milao Wang, Jianzhong Zhu, Yu Sun and Liu Senhua.
 Notary Wenda Sawmynaden, wife of Minister Yogida Sawmynaden, prepared the legal documents for the sale.
-Originally on 18 June 2012 Minister Soodhun and his wife had transferred their shares to their son Umeir and the shares were valued at only Rs 14 Millions.
+Originally, on 18 June 2012, Minister Soodhun and his wife had transferred their shares to their son Umeir, and the shares were valued at only Rs 14 million.

+Eshan Juman's bribery of a public official

+In November 2016, Labour Party MP and former deputy Lord Mayor Mohamed Eshan Juman was found guilty of "bribery of a public official".
+As a result, and despite an appeal, Juman was sentenced to 1 month in jail.
+In 2007, Eshan Juman had attempted to bribe police constable Juwaheer in an attempt to avoid a fine when he was caught using his mobile phone whilst driving, and he had also refused to provide his driver's licence.
+During his court appearance, Eshan Juman claimed to be a truck driver, although he was the deputy Lord Mayor.

 Independent Broadcasting Authority(IBA)

-In 2016, Alentaris selected the candidates for a job of director of the Independent Broadcasting Authority (IBA).
+In 2016, Alentaris selected the candidates for the job of director of the Independent Broadcasting Authority (IBA).
 The president of the IBA, who was a member of the political party in power, was hired as director.
-In April 2016, ICAC opened an investigation of the recruitment of the director of the IBA.
+In April 2016, ICAC opened an investigation into the recruitment of the director of the IBA.

-In 2017, a newspaper uncovered the questionable practice of the director of IBA to solicit US$15000 from investors for each project which required the collaboration of a government ministry.
+In 2017, a newspaper uncovered the questionable practice of the director of IBA to solicit US$15000 from investors for each project, which required the collaboration of a government ministry.

-Biscuit Gate

-In February 2017, a member of Parliament sought clarifications from the Speaker whose daughter's company was awarded contracts to supply tinned biscuits to state-owned organisations.
-The tins bore misleading labels 'Made in UK' when they were supplied by a local baker; the press called the scandal "Biscuitgate".
-The investigative journalists highlighted the mark-up of 3300% on the locally made biscuits.